 Roasted Beet and Quinoa Salad

-This recipe is a favourite in our family and beets are certainly not on our list of favourite vegetables!
-The sweet and salty of the beets and feta compliment each other well.
+This recipe is a favourite in our family, with the sweet and salty flavours of the beets and feta complimenting each other well.

 Beets are a good source of potassium, fibre, and folate.
 The red pigment is a nitrogen-containing form of anthocyanin, which is an antioxidant that falls under the category of flavonoids.
 In plain terms, beets are a good source of antioxidants and nutrients that may improve blood flow and blood pressure.

-Quinoa is a gluten free seed (we consider it a whole grain) that is rich in fibre, protein, and iron.
+Quinoa is a gluten free seed (considered a whole grain) that is rich in fibre, protein, and iron.

 Add some grilled chicken or tempeh on the side and you have a complete meal!

 2 medium sized beets, peeled and halved

 1/4 cup Canola or Avocado oil